How to get tested

-MU has the ability to test any student who requires it and return results within 24-48 hours.
+MU has the ability to test any student or employee who requires it and return results within 24-48 hours.
 If you’re experiencing COVID-19 symptoms, stay home and contact your health care provider.
 Symptomatic individuals will be referred for testing.

 Referrals are required to make sure patients are getting tested at the best time to catch evidence of the virus.

-- To receive a referral for a COVID-19 test, MU Students can call the Student Health Center at 573-882-7481.
+- MU students should call the Student Health Center at 573-882-7481

 - 8 a.m.– 5 p.m.
 Monday–Friday

 - If a patient of MU Health Care, call your primary care provider’s office.

 - If not a patient of MU Health Care, visit Mizzou Quick Care or Mizzou Urgent Care.